clemsos/writings/_quora/2018-08-22-What-is-the-way-to-correct-the-behavior-of-countries-that-dig-under-walls-and-infiltrate-by-sending-spies-Is-force-the-only-way-for-that.md

 title: |
     What is the way to correct the behavior of countries that dig under walls and infiltrate by sending spies?
-Is force the only way for that? - Quora
+Is force the only way for that?
 ---

 Countries are not people.
 You don\'t "correct their behavior", you